Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: Mixing and Pseudo integrability

 \subsection{Pseudo Integrability}

-A deterministc dynamical system $F:M\to M$ in a $2$-dimensional manifold is integrable if $F$ admits a non-constant smooth and invariant function $G$ under $F$ called the motion constant, that is, $G(F(x, y)) = G(x, y)$.
-Furthermore, $M$ has a foliation by $1$-dimensional submanifolds (curves), so the system is fully integrable.
-In the deterministic case, circular billiards is completely integrable and its phase space is covered by invariant curves.
+We start by remembering that a deterministic dynamical system $F\colon M\to M$ in a $2$-dimensional manifold is said to be \textit{integrable} if it admits a non-constant smooth and invariant function $G\colon M\to\Real$, called the motion constant.
+Symbolically, this means that $G(F(x, y)) = G(x, y)$ for every $(x,y)\in M$.
+Furthermore, if $M$ is foliated by $1$-dimensional submanifolds (\textit{i.e.}, curves), then the system is called \textit{fully integrable}.
+It is well-known that the (deterministic) circular billiards map is fully integrable and its phase space is covered by invariant curves.

-In the random case, we say that the random billiard map is pseudo integrable if the phase space has a foliation in curves, which are invariant as a set.
-In the circular case, for each chosen sequence, we have a set of curves (segments of straight lines) that as a set are invariant by the billiard map.
+On the other hand, we say (informally) that a random billiards map is \textit{pseudo integrable} if its phase space is foliated by curves, which are invariant as a set.
+The precise meaning is given in Definition~\ref{def:pseudo integravel}.
+As an example, for each chosen sequence in the circular case, we would have a set of curves (segments of straight lines) in the phase space that are invariant.